Nua's Mental Health Community Residence opens in Kildare

 These developments form an important part in progressing the Government’s national policy on de-congregation and ensuring Service Users with intellectual disabilities and mental health needs are provided with more appropriate accommodation as they move from the traditional type settings.
 Nua Healthcare’s facilities offer Service Users a much-improved quality of life, with greater independence and choice in everyday living, offering them the opportunity to live with a small group of people and to have their own space within a home in the community.

-Nua Healthcare CEO, Chris Hindle said “We’re delighted to be opening new mental health and intellectual disability services across Ireland.
+Nua Healthcare's former CEO, Chris Hindle said “We’re delighted to be opening new mental health and intellectual disability services across Ireland.
 As a leading provider, we are committed to working in partnership with the HSE to meet the growing demand within the Disability Sector and to support the HSE in its planned transition of individuals from congregated settings to high quality community environments”.

 About Nua Healthcare

 Established in 2004, Nua Healthcare is a leading private provider of Intellectual Disability in Ireland, including Residential Care, Mental Health Services, Day Services, Community Outreach Services and Clinical Assessment.
 Nua employs circa 1,400 people in 49 locations nationally.

 In addition to its Residential Care Service, Nua Healthcare’s specialised supported living services and community outreach services currently supports hundreds of children and adults with intellectual disability in their own homes across the country.